rafd/tada/README.md

 ## status

-This library is pre-alpha, and at this stage, is meant mostly for something to discuss around.
+This library is alpha, and at this stage, is meant mostly for something to discuss around.

-There's not even an official release yet.
-(To hack on it, clone it, lein-install it and use checkouts.)

-The "API"/syntax is likely to change a lot, but once it stabilises, we'll cut an alpha release.
+It's being used in prod, but the "API"/syntax is likely to change a lot.

-So far, only events have been somewhat implemented.
+So far, only events have been implemented.

 ## tada.events